VaishnaviMantri09/Health-Care-Dashboard/README.md

 # Health Care Dashboard Project

-This is a React-Vite application that allows you to view and manage lab results and diagnostics.
+- This is a React-Vite application that allows you to view and manage lab results and diagnostics.
-This project is single-page web application that converts the given Adobe XD template into a responsive HTML page.
+- This project is single-page web application that converts the given Adobe XD template into a responsive HTML page.
-The application fetches patient data from the Coalition Technologies Patient Data API and populates the UI accordingly.
+- The application fetches patient data from the Coalition Technologies Patient Data API and populates the UI accordingly.
-The focus is exclusively on displaying information for Jessica Taylor.
+- The focus is exclusively on displaying information for Jessica Taylor.
+- Adobe XD prototype Link for the same: https://xd.adobe.com/view/121254c9-532f-4772-a1ba-dfe529a96b39-4741/

 ## Technologies Used